-The ordinance was originally enacted to prohibit the oldest, noisiest jets from departing VNY during the nighttime hours of 10 p.m. to 7 a.m.
+At the time, the ordinance was enacted to prohibit the oldest, noisiest jets from departing VNY during the nighttime hours of 10 p.m. to 7 a.m.
 The restriction for these nighttime departures was based on each aircraft's certified (not measured) takeoff noise level published in the FAA Advisory Circular Regulation 36-3.
 Any aircraft with a certified takeoff noise level at or above 74 A-weighted decibels (dBA) are restricted from taking off between the curfew hours.
 Stage 3 aircraft are not affected by the curfew until 11 p.m.
 Exempt from the curfew are helicopters, medical emergency flights, military aircraft and government-operated aircraft for emergency purposes.